rishabh-verma-au3/Covid19_analysis/README.md

 # Directory will show the analysis of COvid19 around different countries in the world.

-1. cd covid19 and open terminal and write below commands:
+1. open folder covid19 and open terminal and write below commands:

 2. git install